 Calls are the sounds birds make to communicate to one another for reasons other than territorial defense (which is the purpose of songs).
 These reasons include informing other birds of a nearby predator, scolding the predator so it leaves, or checking in with each other to pinpoint proximity and location.

 Put your birding skills to use for conservation

 Once you feel confident in your ability to identify birds by their songs, there are lots of citizen science projects that use point counts or similar surveys as their main form of data collection and have most of their data collected by volunteers.
 These include:

 - Christmas Bird Count

-- Birds Canada maintains a list of citizen science projects related to bird conservation across Canada.
+- Birds Canada maintains a list of community science projects related to bird conservation across Canada.

 - Canadian Nightjar Survey and Nocturnal Owl Survey.
 These are taxon-specific but are a great option if you’d rather stay up late than get up early!

 Even if you decide you only want to learn to bird by ear for you own enjoyment, it is well worth it.
 Knowing which birds you’re hearing will open a whole new world for enjoying nature and appreciating the complexity of the lives of our feathered friends.